 And do not lead us into temptation,

 but deliver us from evil.

 Prayer is a two-way communication process that allows us to talk with God.
 He wants us to communicate with Him, like two people talking face to face.

-We need to pray for His name to be hallowed, His Kingdom to come, and His will to be done on earth as it is in heaven.
+We need to pray for His will to be done on earth as it is in heaven.
 These should be our priorities in prayer.
 We also need to ask Him for our daily bread and for all of the practical needs of our lives.

-When we begin to live and pray like Jesus did, we will see God’s power at work in every aspect of our lives and ministries.
-We need to continually call upon and depend on Him, knowing that He hears and answers prayers (Jeremiah 33:3; Matthew 7:7-11; Acts 1:14; 1 John 3:21-23).
+When we begin to live and pray as Jesus did, we will see God’s power at work in every aspect of our lives and ministries.
+We need to continually call upon and depend on Him.
+And we know that He hears and answers prayers (Jeremiah 33:3; Matthew 7:7-11; Acts 1:14; 1 John 3:21-23).

 If we want to pray what is in God’s heart, we need to pray according to His word.